Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 ---

 ## Bugs
-* When trying to add a success message to the deleteview i stumbled on a error as it is not possible to have that message in a delete view.
+* When trying to add a success message to the deleteview i stumbled upon a error as it is not possible to have that message in a delete view from my understanding.
 ---
-* My solutiuon was overriding the delete method method and use djangos built in messages framework.
+* My solutiuon was overriding the delete method and use djangos built in messages framework.
 Using messages_success() to display a message.
 And then calling super().delete() to delete the object and return the response.

 # Technologies
 --